pegahs1993/Stain-to-Stain-Translation/README.md

 ![model](https://user-images.githubusercontent.com/27900037/72138589-557a0500-33a2-11ea-9567-c3f88c1184ab.png)
 step 3:	using_stst

 The two models of 'model-17-2200' and 'model-11-2400' are included in Google Drive.
-You can download them via the link below.
+You can download them via this link. https://drive.google.com/drive/folders/1-ZIFlba3oz5fas1tqup6Cbm7VWL3jeXm

-https://drive.google.com/drive/folders/1-ZIFlba3oz5fas1tqup6Cbm7VWL3jeXm

 step 4:	post-processing